Medical Policy: 07.01.62

-Gastric electrical stimulation (GES) is performed to treat chronic, intractable nausea and vomiting secondary to gastroparesis of diabetic, idiopathic, or postsurgical etiology.
-Gastric electrical stimulation/pacing has also been investigated as a treatment of obesity.
-The device may also be referred to as a gastric pacemaker.
+Gastric electrical stimulation (GES) is performed using an implantable device designed to treat chronic, refractorynausea and vomiting secondary to gastroparesis of diabetic, idiopathic, or postsurgical etiology.
+Gastric electrical stimulation has also been investigated as a treatment of obesity.
+The device may also be referred to as a gastric pacemaker or gastric pacing.

-Gastroparesis is defined as delayed gastric emptying of solids in the absence of mechanical obstruction.
-It can frequently result from longstanding diabetes mellitus and vagal nerve injury, or can be idiopathic in nature.
+Gastroparesis is a chronic disorder of gastric motility characterized by delayed gastric emptying of solids in the absence of mechanical obstruction.
+It can frequently result from longstanding diabetes mellitus and vagal nerve injury or can be idiopathic in nature.
 Gastroparesis leads to postprandial nausea and vomiting, bloating, early satiety and discomfort.
 In severe cases, nausea and vomiting may cause weight loss, dehydration, electrolyte disturbances and malnutrition due to inadequate caloric and fluid intake.

-Primary medical management for gastroparesis includes dietary modification and pharmacologic therapy with prokinetic (metoclopramide and erythromycin) and antiemetic agents.
+Primary medical management for gastroparesis includes dietary modification and pharmacologic therapy with prokinetic agents such as metoclopramide, macrolide antibiotics such as erythromycin and antiemetic agents such as granisetron or ondansetron.
 Patients refractory to treatment are difficult to manage.
 Treatment may involve changing or combining medications; placement of gastrostomy or jejunostomy tube for enteral feedings, or in severe cases, total parenteral nutrition (TPN) for brief periods.
 Some patients, however, remain refractory to gastroparesis treatment.

 Currently, only one gastric electrical stimulator has received approval from the U.S. Food and Drug Administration (FDA), the Enterra™ Therapy System, manufactured by Medtronic and it was cleared by the FDA as a humanitarian use device.
 This system delivers a high frequency (12 cycles per minute), low energy stimulation to the stomach.
 The FDA labeling for Enterra™ Therapy System indicates the use of this system for the treatment of chronic, intractable (drug refractory) nausea and vomiting secondary to gastroparesis of diabetic or idiopathic etiology.

-The American College of Gastroenterology published a clinical practice guideline on the management of gastroparesis in 2013.
+In 2013, the American College of Gastroenterology published a clinical practice guideline on the management of gastroparesis.
 The recommendations for these guidelines were based on review of the evidence base through 2011.
 The evidence on GES consisted of 2 randomized crossover trials and the case series.
 The recommendation for GES was that “Gastric electrical stimulation may be considered for compassionate treatment in patients with refractory symptoms, particularly nausea and vomiting.
-Symptom severity and gastric emptying have been shown to improve in patients with diabetic gastroporesis (DG), but not in patients with idiopathic gastroparesis (IG) or postsurgical gastroparesis (PSG).
-(Conditional recommendation (there is uncertainty about trade-offs), moderate level of evidence (further research would be likely to have an impact on the confidence in the estimate of effect)
+Symptom severity and gastric emptying have been shown to improve in patients with diabetic gastroparesis (DG), but not in patients with idiopathic gastroparesis (IG) or postsurgical gastroparesis (PSG).
+(Conditional recommendation (there is uncertainty about trade-offs), moderate level of evidence (further research would be likely to have an impact on the confidence in the estimate of effect).

 In 2014, the National Institute for Health and Care Excellence issued guidelines on gastroelectrical stimulation for gastroparesis that made the following recommendation: